Fall 2018 Edition

 This simple tool will guide you to studying or living in London and Middlesex County.
 After answering some questions, the tool will provide a custom list of tasks and a timeline for your use.
 Click On the Move to start the tool.

 Before you arrive, do a free, online test to assess your English or French skills and find out if you need language training.
 Once you know your skill level and you need to improve your language skills, you could:

 - take an English or French language course in your home country before you move to Ontario

 - use free online resources to learn to speak and read in English or French, such as Learning English with the CBC

 Arts and Heritage:

-Free Guided Tour, Museum London, 421 Ridout Street North, London ON
+Location: Museum London, 421 Ridout Street North, London, ON

 For a complete listing of events happening in London and surrounding area, visit Tourism London and Tourism Middlesex websites.
 For newcomers, learn about the Citizen Culture Program, an opportunity to explore London’s arts and culture.